azizsafudin/mdash/README.md

 # —mdash

-> A dashboard for chrome browser
+A fully customisable dashboard for your browser.
-> Made for [msociety](https://github.com/SGTinkers).
-Learn about vue components by making widgets.

 ## Build Setup

 ``` bash